kay1810/DevOpsVault/Python/UseCases.md

 * exception handling
 * rest api fetch user data and store it to yaml
 * Rest api - put,post,delete use cases
+* get variable from vault
+* use proxy